cncf/glossary/content/en/contribute/_index.md

 correctly in git config.
 3. Whenever you create a commit using the `git commit` command, add the `-s` option to add a DCO signature to the commit.
-Alternatively you could add an alias to your `gitconfig` by running `git config --global alias.ci "commit -s"`
+Alternatively, you could add an alias to your `gitconfig` by running `git config --global alias.ci "commit -s"`

 ## Best practices {#best-practices}